braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/content_cards/integration.md

 If you wish to intercept and react to the Content Card UI lifecycle, implement [`BrazeContentCardUIViewControllerDelegate`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazeui/brazecontentcarduiviewcontrollerdelegate) as the delegate for your `BrazeContentCardUI.ViewController`.

 {% alert important %}
 The Swift SDK does not provide animated GIF support by default.
-Support can be added by wrapping a third party or your own view in an instance of GIFViewProvider.
+Support can be added by wrapping a third party or your own view in an instance of `GIFViewProvider`.

 For more details on GIF support, refer to this [tutorial](https://braze-inc.github.io/braze-swift-sdk/tutorials/braze/c3-gif-support).
 {% endalert %}